Liuhanzi/Liuhanzi.github.io/README.md

-# This is Hanzi Liu personal website.
+# Welcome to Hanzi Liu's personal website.
-# I appreciate it greatly you can visit here.
+# Thank you very much for visiting.
-# In this website, optical imaging konwledges and optical physics technique can be toturialed. so keep working hard!
+On this website, you can learn about optical imaging knowledge and optical physics techniques, so keep up the hard work!